microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 -   Easily learn how to use the libraries without relying on prior experience with collaboration tools.

-    Using the libraries should teach what is needed when its needed rather than requiring collaboration specific knowledge or experience as a prerequisite.
+    Using the libraries should teach what is needed when it's needed rather than requiring collaboration specific knowledge or experience as a prerequisite.
     The learning curve should be fast enough to be productive on day one, both for maintaining existing experiences or authoring new ones.

 -   Avoid common pitfalls of collaborative software.